 She has a strong social conscience and the opportunity to commence working in the education industry, particularly with ‘at risk’ groups in 2000 turned into an ongoing relationship with the not for profit, training and employment sectors.
 Throughout this period she coordinated eight Work for the Dole programs, working hands on with the participants and has delivered learning experiences for hundreds of people across many communities throughout the East Coast of Australia (with a particular focus on her home region of the Mid North Coast of NSW).

 With a commitment to lifelong learning, Kerry holds an undergraduate degree in Business, is a graduate of the School for Social Entrepreneurs (2011) and The Coaching Institute and has attended numerous entrepreneurial development activities including the Eilte 500Mastermind program (Brisbane) and Awesomenessfest (Phuket).

 In her role as CEO of RDAMNC, Kerry aims to contribute to the organisation’s vision of a Mid North Coast that embeds a culture of “innovation, opportunity, inclusion and economic prosperity”.
 Kerry is a strong advocate of opportunities in economic development for people throughout the region with a particular focus on the region’s priorities of Indigenous communities, youth and the ageing population.

-Managing Director of The Regional Development Company, Susan has a diverse background of government, business and community leadership across rural and regional Australia and specialises in bringing together government, non-government agencies and regional communities for sustainable outcomes.
+Susan has a diverse background of government, business and community leadership across rural and regional Australia and specialises in bringing together government, non-government agencies and regional communities for sustainable outcomes.